This Is Why Washington, D.C. Isn’t a State

 The movement to make Washington, D.C. a state has been gaining traction for a while.
 After all, Washington, D.C. is home to around 706,000 Americans who don’t get the perks that come with statehood.
 For instance, D.C. didn’t have any electoral votes until the passing of the 23rd Constitutional amendment in 1961.
 The presidential election of 1964 was the first time the residents of D.C. actually had an electoral say in who would end up in their White House.
 In Congress, D.C. has only a “shadow delegation,” representatives who sit in Congress but cannot vote.
 And yet it’s more populous than two actual states: Wyoming and Vermont.
 Though H.R.
 51 is the first statehood bill to pass the House, delegates have been filing similar bills since 1993.

 But the disturbing response to Black Lives Matter protests in Washington, D.C. in early June has brought the debate over D.C. statehood to the forefront.
-National Guard troops swarmed the streets, and Attorney General William Barr ordered the tear gassing of peaceful protesters so that President Trump could pose for a photo op at a church.
+National Guard troops swarmed the streets, and Attorney General William Barr ordered the clearing of peaceful protesters, using crowd control measures such as tear gas, so that President Trump could pose for a photo op at a church.
 “Every state has a constitution that protects that state’s sovereignty, meaning that Trump would have needed the cooperation of that state’s governor [to deploy federal troops],” says Progress America‘s Mike Phelan.
 “But D.C. isn’t a state.”

 Why wasn’t D.C. a state from the beginning?